 I think that’s a little extreme and I’ve really gotten a taste for vegan cheese over the last 11 months, despite still eating the regular kind.
 But, I don’t think it would do any harm to wean yourself off regularly dairy as soon as possible before starting the challenge.
 Similarly, if you currently eat meat and fish then I’d try to reduce your meat and fish consumption as much as possible before going fully vegan.

-Still looking for more advice?
-Head over to my Veganuary resources page for recipes and links to some of the resources I found most helpful on my Veganuary journey.
+I hope you found my tips for going vegan helpful.
+If you’re still looking for more advice, head over to my Veganuary resources page for recipes and links to some of the resources I found most helpful on my Veganuary journey.